ibm-cloud-docs/sap/sap-faq.md

 ### Which versions of SAP NetWeaver are supported?
 {: #faq-sap-nw-gversions}

-Most versions of SAP NetWeaver Application Server (ABAP or JAVA) from 7.0 or higher are supported across the {{site.data.keyword.ibm_cloud_sap}} portfolio.
+Most versions of SAP NetWeaver Application Server (ABAP or Java) from 7.0 or higher are supported across the {{site.data.keyword.ibm_cloud_sap}} portfolio.

 For a full updated list of SAP NetWeaver versions and SAP Kernel Patch Levels supported for the various IaaS options, see the following SAP Notes:
 - [SAP Note 2414097 - SAP Applications on IBM Cloud Classic Infrastructure environment](https://launchpad.support.sap.com/#/notes/2414097)